isa-ulisboa/greends-fads-exercises/fads_ex_09_unsupervised_learning.md

 - reduce the dimensionality of the dataset - reduce the number of variables - keeping the common variance between variables - **dimensionality reduction**

+> An exercise submission via Moodle is required once completed.
+You should submit a markdown file with your responses.
+The deadline for submissions is **06th December 2024**.

 ## Description of the exercise

 In this exercise you will do in Jupyter Notebook two analysis of unsupervised learning.
 The goal is to provide a very general overview of the steps involved in the analysis, without the need to understand all the details.
-The learning of the methods will be done in the Machine Leaning course, latter in the master programme.
+The learning of the methods will be done in the Machine Leaning course, later in the master programme.
 However, you should be able by know to understand the code in python and do different attempts with the parameters of the algorithms, to check different outputs.

-If you have troubles setting your environment or starting Jupyter, check the FADS Exercise 05 that explains how to get started.
+If you have troubles setting your environment or starting Jupyter, check the FADS Exercise 06 that explains how to get started.

 ## 1. Run a cluster analysis

-You can run the notebook `031-cluster-example.ipynb` in your environment, or in Google Colab.
+You can run the notebook [`031-cluster-example.ipynb`](https://github.com/isa-ulisboa/greends-fads-jupyter/blob/main/example03-cluster/031-cluster-example.ipynb) in your environment, or in Google Colab.
 In each case, you should provide the environment with the necessary data file.